mozilla/www.ccadb.org/policy.md

 ## Introduction
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this policy are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

-Several Web PKI root store operators (“Stores”) have collaborated to create the Common Certification Authority Database (CCADB), a data repository of certificate and Certification Authority (CA) information.
+Several Web PKI root store operators ("Stores") have collaborated to create the Common Certification Authority Database (CCADB), a data repository of certificate and Certification Authority (CA) information.
 CA Owners who wish to be included in participating Stores will need to maintain certain information in the CCADB.
 This document explains what is required of CA Owners who are required by Store policy to use the CCADB.

 Stores MAY have their own additional CCADB-related requirements.
 For each root certificate, CA Owners MUST comply with the additional requirements pertaining to the Stores which contain that certificate.
 Additional information on Store requirements can be found [here](https://www.ccadb.org/resources).